Patient Outcome and Zero-shot Diagnosis Prediction with Hypernetwork-guided Multitask Learning: Experiments

 \subsubsection{Datasets}

-We use the admission-level patient records in the MIMIC-III (Medical Information Mart for Intensive Care III)\footnote{Dataset available by request \url{https://mimic.mit.edu/docs/iii/}} dataset for experiments.
+We use the admission-level patient records in the MIMIC-III dataset for experiments.
 From the vast information in this database, we select the free-text patient notes as the testbed for natural language processing research.
-We release our code for reproducibility\footnote{\url{https://agit.ai/jsx/MT-Hyper}}.
+We release the source code \footnote{Code available at \url{https://agit.ai/jsx/MT-Hyper}}.

-This paper considers four classification tasks, i.e., readmission prediction, diagnosis classification, length-of-stay prediction, and admission type classification.
-Following the prior work~\citep{huang2019clinicalbert}, we build two datasets, i.e., one extracted from discharge summaries (denoted as \texttt{Discharge}) and one with early notes that were created within three days after admission (denoted as \texttt{Early Notes}), according to the period of patient admission date and the date when the notes are charted.
+This study considers four classification tasks, i.e., readmission prediction, diagnosis classification, length-of-stay prediction, and admission type classification.
+Following the prior work~\cite{huang2019clinicalbert}, we build two datasets, i.e., one extracted from discharge summaries (denoted as \texttt{Discharge}) and one with early notes that were created within three days after admission (denoted as \texttt{Early Notes}), according to the period of patient admission date and the date when the notes are charted.
 Table \ref{tab:data} summarizes the number of instances and classes in our extracted datasets.
 In-hospital death prediction is also an essential task of patient outcome.
 However, we focus more on readmission, and mortality precludes the possibility of readmission.
-Thus, we filter out all the in-hospital death cases, which also aligns with the prior work~\citep{huang2019clinicalbert}.
-We also consider a proxy task of admission type classification that categorizes the clinical notes into ``emergency", ``elective" and ``urgent" (studied in the discussion section below).
+Thus, we filter out all the in-hospital death cases, which also aligns with the prior work~\cite{huang2019clinicalbert}.
+We also consider a proxy task of admission type classification that categorizes the clinical notes into ``emergency", ``elective" and ``urgent" (studied in Sec.~\ref{sec:task_conditioning}).